 Cushioning: EVA midsole and sockliner

-Durability: rubber sole and outer materials
+Durability: rubber sole, quality mesh materials

 How do we rank products for you?